westinygame/westiny/README.md

 ![Westiny logo](media/westiny_logo.png)
 # westiny
-This is a topview sandbox game.
+This is a western topview sandbox game.
 The game is written fully in rust.

 ## usage